 This month's photo was taken earlier this year in Burma.
 Although the subjects are indigenous Shan, not Rohingya, some members of the Shan will likely also be disenfranchised as voters.
 These kind of political tricks in so-called democracies tend to work against indigenous people more than they do against non-indigenous people.
 This boy's mother probably knows she will never see real democracy in her country.
 Yet she probably hopes that her baby will one day.
 Last month we celebrated a hundred years of female suffrage in the US.
 Yet that country's indigenous population has had the right to vote in all states for only three generations.

 Until last month we all thought that the Ministry of Magic existed only in the world of Harry Potter.
 Then we learned that, in some countries at least, it is very real.
 When the late Steve Jobs returned to Apple he said: "One of the first [steps] has to be to start at the top."
 Thereafter, Apple went from a failing company on the brink of bankruptcy to the height of success.
-Sometimes, starting at the top is the only solution for a failing government.If you enjoyed reading this opinion editorial, please consider "buying us a coffee" to help us cover the cost of hosting our web site.
+Sometimes, starting at the top is the only solution for a failing government.If you enjoyed reading this month's opinion editorial, please consider supporting independent, advertising-free journalism by buying us a coffee to help us cover the cost of hosting our web site.
+Please click on the link or scan the QR code.
 Thanks!